Far-right subcultures: Identitarian movement

 The Identitarian movement is one of the most renowned far-right youth cultures in Germany and it is also a part of the New Right.
 Within the New Right, it has four unique position features: youthfulness, an excessive desire for action, pop culture and Corporate Identity.
 The German Identitarian movement uses Facebook as its main platform, where it spreads quotations of famous thinkers of the Conservative Revolutionary movement such as Ernst Jünger and Carl Schmitt, articles of the far-right journal Sezession and videos of various campaigns.

 United States

 The American alt-right movement

 Also referred to as the alternative right, the alt-right is a recently formed political movement which holds extreme views on a wide array of political, cultural, racial and religious issues, with their central themes being white supremacy and white nationalism.
-It has gained significant prominence since the run-up to the presidential election of 2016, in which Donald Trump was elected.
+It has gained a significant amount of prominence since the run-up to the presidential election of 2016, in which Donald Trump was elected.
 The typical alt-right supporter is a white non-naturalized US citizen, most likely a person whose family lineage is without recent immigration to the US.
 While there are numerous recorded cases of anti-Semitic and anti-Muslim behavior by alt-right supporters, most of whom have a predominantly Christian background, personal religious disposition does not prove to be of great importance beyond the religious beliefs of those who are discriminated against.